 Anthracnose is a fungal disease that damages tomato fruit, but not leaves.
 It is caused by the fungus Colletotrichum coccoides (Anthracnose can also affect peppers and eggplants).

 When infected tomatoes ripen, you will first see small circular dents on the fruit.
 Later, the center of these circular dents will get darker and larger.

-Bacterial spot is caused by the bacteria Xanthomonas vesicatoria.
-Interestingly, this disease attacks green tomatoes, but not red ones.
-It can also affect pepper plants.
+According to Clemson Univeristy, Bacterial spot on tomato fruit is caused by the bacteria Xanthomonas perforans.
+Interestingly, this disease attacks green tomatoes, but not red ones (it can also affect pepper plants).

 Affected plants will display raised spots (scabs) on the fruit.
 You may also see small spots with irregular shapes on the leaves.